 - With no major industry or large sewage treatment works in the catchment, and little intensive agriculture, water quality is generally very good.
 The river supports large stoneflies such as Perla bipunctata, throughout its length

 - Common fish species include salmon, trout, eels, minnows, sticklebacks and lampreys (sea and brook).
-The Stinchar is the only one of the major Ayrshire rivers which does not have a stone loach population, adding weight to the argument that it is a non-native fish with it occurrence linked to spread by humans.
+The Stinchar is the only one of the major Ayrshire rivers which does not have a stone loach population, adding weight to the argument that it is a non-native fish with its occurrence linked to spread by humans.
 The Stinchar is a stronghold for eels with a widespread and abundant population.
-Vendace have been introduced into one of the small lochs in the Stinchar catchment in an attempt to establish a sentinel population for threatened stocks.
+Vendace have been introduced into one of the small lochs in the Stinchar catchment in an attempt to establish a sentinel population for threatened stocks

-Ayrshire Rivers Trust research and monitoring on the River Stinchar includes:
+Monitoring and Science on the River Stinchar